jorgevallejo/clinic-tables-data/PEC3.md

 </tbody>
 </table>

 I don't know which is the reason for that difference.
-XXXX Look if the knitted document shows that big blank space in the table XXXX

-5. Probability and simulation
+5- Probability and simulation
 =============================

 5.1 Probability distribution of variable CurrentCityClinic.